jathurchan/images-ios/README.md

 ---

-## v1 - Implemented collection view with custom layout and image caching
+## v1 - Implemented collection view with custom layout and image loading and caching
 ![v1](/readme/v1.png)

+## v2 - Implemented a Hit provider that fetches Hit data from Pixabay supporting pages